uviclibraries/gen-ai-research/8-genai-writing-style.md

 - Open [Google Gemini](https://gemini.google.com/){:target="_blank"} and click on your **profile picture or the gear icon** in the corner, then choose **Settings**, and then **Saved info** (on some accounts this appears as "Personal context", "Saved information", "Personal Intelligence" or "Instructions for Gemini").
 - Turn on the option to let Gemini use your saved info, then click **Add** and paste in your style guide.
 It helps to start the entry with a short instruction like: *"When I ask you to write something, use this personal writing style:"* followed by the guide.
 - Click **Save**.
-From now on Gemini will automatically consider your style guide in new conversations.
-To test it, start a new chat and ask Gemini to draft a short email, without pasting the guide in, and see if your voice comes through.
+From now on Gemini will automatically consider your style guide in new conversations. **NOTE**: Your style might too long for Genmini's Instruction box, if so you can add it to Gemini's Instructions one section at a time.
+- To test it, start a new chat and ask Gemini to draft a short email, without pasting the guide in, and see if your voice comes through.
 {: .step }

 ![Adding the style guide to Gemini's Saved info](images/8-gemini-instructions.png)